'Swan walk' near route of new A6 road

 A "guided swan walk" is taking place near an internationally protected wetland which has been the subject of a high-profile court challenge to the route of the new A6 dual carriageway.

-The wetland at Lough Beg, County Antrim, is a important habitat for birds, including Whooper swans.
+The wetland at Lough Beg, County Antrim, is an important habitat for birds, including Whooper swans.

 Last year, environmental campaigner Chris Murphy lost his legal challenge to the A6 road project.